pantheon-systems/documentation/source/content/guides/account-mgmt/billing/03-periods.md

  - Annual billing plans switched to monthly billing will be effective after the end of your current annual subscription term.
  - A site grandfathered into Preferred Pricing that is not owned by a qualified partner organization will move to list pricing when the billing plan changes.
 To regain Preferred Pricing, the Agency should follow the steps to [Add a Client Site](/guides/account-mgmt/workspace-sites-teams/sites#create-a-site).

-To change your billing cadence.
+To change your billing cadence:

 1. Open the Site Dashboard for the site, then click on the name of your site plan (to the right of the site's name).

-2. If you're keeping the same plan size and only switching to annual billing, select your current plan.
+1. Select your current plan if you're keeping the same plan size and only switching to annual billing.

-3. Switch the slider to your desired cadence.
+1. Switch the slider to your desired cadence.

-4. Enter or confirm your billing information, then click **Continue**.
+1. Enter or confirm your billing information, then click **Continue**.

-5. Confirm the purchase, then click **Place your order**.

-6. You'll be returned to the dashboard with a confirmation of your site plan change.
+1. Confirm the purchase, then click **Place your order**.
+You'll be returned to the dashboard with a confirmation of your site plan change.